-Policies and Procedures for Related Party Transaction
+Policies and Procedures for Related Party Transactions

 Our Board of Directors has adopted a written related person transaction policy setting forth the policies and procedures for the review and approval or ratification of related person transactions.
-This policy covers, with certain exceptions set forth in Item 404 of Regulation S-K under the Securities Act, any transaction, arrangement or relationship, or any series of similar transactions, arrangements or relationships, in which we were or are to be a participant, where the amount involved exceeds the lesser of \$120,000 or 1% of the average of our total assets as of December 31, 2022, and 2021, and a related person had, has or will have a direct or indirect material interest, including without limitation, purchases of goods or services by or from the related person or entities in which the related person has a material interest, including without limitation committee is tasked to consider all relevant facts and circumstances, including to 10 the total committee is tasked to consider all relevant facts and circumstances, including to 10 the total total committee is tasked to consider all relevant facts and circumstances, including, but not limited to: (i) whether the amount involved exceeds the lesser of \$120,000 or 1% of the average of our total assets as of December 31, 2022, and a related person or writing and proving any such transactions are an attraction and committee is tasked to consider all relevant facts and circumstances, including, but not limited to: (i) whether the amount involved exceeds the lesser of \$120,000 or 1% of the average of our total assets as of December 31, 2022, and 2021, and a related person on writing and the average of our total assets as of December 31, 2022, and 2021, and a related person with the related person with the consideration of the transaction in accommittee that considers the transaction in accommittee with a related person with the average of our total assets as of December 31, 2022, and 2021, and a related person with very device and a related person with the average
+This policy covers, with certain exceptions set forth in Item 404 of Regulation S-K under the Securities Act, any transaction, arrangement or relationship, or any series of similar transactions, arrangements or relationships, in which we were or are to be a participant, where the amount involved exceeds the lesser of \$120,000 or 1% of the average of our total assets as of December 31, 2022, and 2021, and a related person had, has or will have a direct or indirect material interest, including without limitation, purchases of goods or services by or from the related person or entities in which the related person has a material interest, indebtedness, guarantees of indebtedness and employment by us of a related person.
+In reviewing and approving any such transactions, our audit committee is tasked to consider all relevant facts and circumstances, including, but not limited to: (i) whether the transaction is on terms comparable to those that could be obtained in an arm's length transaction with an unrelated party; (ii) the extent of the related person's interest in the transaction; (iii) the benefits to the Company; (iv) the impact on a director's independence in the event the related person is a director, an immediately family member of a director or an entity in which a director is a partner, stockholder or executive officer; (v) the availability of other sources for comparable products or services; (vi) the terms of the transaction; and (vii) the terms available to unrelated third parties.
+All related-party transactions may only be consummated if our audit committee has approved or ratified such transaction in accordance with the guidelines set forth in the policy.
+Any member of the audit committee who is a related person with respect to a transaction under review will not be permitted to participate in the deliberations or vote respecting approval or ratification of the transaction.
+However, such director may be counted in determining the presence of a quorum at a meeting of the audit committee that considers the transaction.